Central Catholic High School

 Student records are confidential and are not released to anyone other than parents or legal guardians without written authorization from them.

 The Sheila Culligan Kearns Memorial Library is open five days a week from 8:30 a.m. until 3:30 p.m.
-The librarian can be reached at 202-966-6682, ext.
-2390.
-Students are welcome to use the library before/after school or during school hours with the permission of the librarian.
-Children sometimes misplace, damage, or lose books.
 Our procedures are as follows:

 Overdue Books: